muratk3n/thirdwave/en/tweets/2020/week24d.md

 easily implemented to speed this up.

-This Open Twitter, Open Facebook can be open source based, u download their code from Github, to your node, and run it.
+This Open Twitter, Open Facebook can be open source based, u download social net code from Github, to your node, and run it.
 But most users wont deal with that, they will simply get their apps preinstalled on the node, or choose apps through a simple Web interface (which in the background would know which code to get from Github).

 Censoring open, peer-to-peer apps will be harder.
 There is no single